search ]

 Advanced Custom Fields (ACF) is one of the most powerful WordPress plugins for creating custom fields and extending the capabilities of WordPress.
 One of the lesser-known but highly valuable features of ACF is the Clone Field.

-Please notice that the Clone field feature exists only in the PRO version of ACF.
+The Clone field is available only in the PRO version of ACF.

 This field allows you to “clone” other fields or field groups, providing a flexible way to reuse fields without duplicating their setup.

-In this post, we’ll explore what the Clone Field is, how to configure and use it, and provide code examples for leveraging this field in your WordPress theme.
+In this post, we’ll explore what the Clone Field is, how to configure and use it, and provide code examples for displaying cloned field data in your WordPress theme.

 What is the ACF Clone Field?